Cori for JGI¶

 Cori Features and Other Things to Know¶

-Cori offers many additional useful features and capabilities that will be of use to JGI researchers:
+Cori offers additional features and capabilities that can be of use to JGI researchers:

-The performance of the different filesystems may vary, depending partly on what your application is doing.
+The performance of the different file systems will vary depending significantly on what your application is doing.
 It's worth experimenting with your data in different locations to see what gives the best results.

 |Job limits||5000 exclusive jobs, or 10000 shared jobs|